XiangyuSu611/3D-Renderer-for-Mask-Image/README.md

 # 3D-Renderer-for-Mask-Image
 This script is designed to render **mask** and RGB image for 3D objects.

-Supported 3D format: .obj
+Used software: Blender(tested on version 2.83, 2.79).

-Used software: Blender(tested on version 2.83, 2.79)
+Supported 3D format: .obj.

 Here are some examples.